 As an enhancement to traditional video footage analysis Tracsis is able to offer a unique path tracing service, offering users a highly customisable way of visualising the volume of vehicle and pedestrian traffic captured during any video survey work.

-Using a proprietary machine-learning system, objects passing through each camera’s field of vision are classified into one of 9 categories and their routes shown via the medium of trace lines overlaid onto a background image from the relevant camera.
+Using a proprietary machine-learning system, objects passing through each camera’s field of vision are classified into one of nine categories and their routes are shown via the medium of trace lines overlaid onto a background image from the relevant camera.